 So, can you “hide” by Legally Changing Your Name in California?
 You can try.
 But, if you have unresolved criminal history, it won’t work.
 Because getting a Legal Name Change in California will be harder that winning the lottery.
 Registered Sex-Offenders, Prisoners, or current Parolees will likely be denied.
 Los Angeles Name Change Criminal History Makes a Difference.

 EZ Name Change is a California Name Change Specialist.
 It is Low-Cost and yet the highest rated Name Change Service anywhere in California.
-EZ Name Change is a Registered and Bonded Legal Document Assistant (LDA #564), and exclusively helps with Legal Name Change for Adults, Children and Families living in California.
+EZ Name Change is a Registered and Bonded Legal Document Assistant (LDA #564), and exclusively helps with California Name Change for Adults, Children and Families.
 BBB A+ Rating, 5-Stars with Yelp, Facebook, Google and BBB.
 Start Your Legal Name Change Now?